Thomas W. Hanshew

-Thomas W. Hanshew (1857 – 1914) was an American actor and author, born in Brooklyn, N. Y.
+Thomas W. Hanshew (1857 – 1914) was an American writer and male actor.
+He was born in Brooklyn, New York (state).

 Life and career

 Hanshew began a career as an actor when only 16 years old, playing minor parts with Ellen Terry's company.
 Subsequently he played important roles with Clara Morris and Adelaide Neilson.
 Later he was associated with a publishing house in London, where he resided at the end of his life.
 He used, among others, the pen name "Charlotte May Kingsley," and wrote more than 150 novels, some of which were co-authored with his wife, Mary E. Hanshew.